marv0/marv0.github.io/pages/about.md

 description: Some description.
 permalink: /about/
 ---
 Hello, world!
-I'm Marvin!

-I create software applications and websites that prioritize the needs and engagement of end-users.
-By blending my technical expertise, UI/UX design principles, and a user-centric approach, I am able to craft software solutions that not only meet consumer needs but also deliver exceptional user experiences.
+I'm a customer-facing software engineer developing apps and websites that prioritize the needs and engagement of their intended end-users.
+By blending my technical expertise, UI/UX design principles, and a user-centric approach, I craft digital products that meet consumer needs and deliver exceptional user experiences.

-My entrepreneurial spirit has also driven me towards a deep commitment to making a positive impact on Africa's future.
-I firmly believe in harnessing the power of technology, sports, and entrepreneurship to empower the younger generation and act as catalysts for socioeconomic growth.
+Additionally, my entrepreneurial spirit has driven me towards a deep commitment to making a positive impact on Africa's socioeconomic landscape.
+Through [Young Invested](https://www.younginvested.org), we harness the power of technology, sports, and entrepreneurship to empower young people all over Kenya and act as catalysts for socioeconomic growth.

-Together, let's explore uncharted territories, break barriers, and shape a brighter future.
+Let's network, break barriers and explore uncharted territories!

 ## Projects